Eithar-Yahia/bashProject/README.md

 ## Walk-Throw
 First you have to run ./menu.sh in order to display main menu which contains:

-1-Install apache2
+1 - Install apache2
-2-Uninstall apache2
+2- Uninstall apache2
-3-Go to apache2 menu
+3- Go to apache2 menu
 4-Quit
 and you have to enter your choice after displaying the menu if you enter 4 you will be exit the menu, and if you choose 3 the apache2 menu will displayed which contains: